FerBuono/clasica-y-moderna/README.md

 Pending tasks:
 * Responsiveness
-* Allow user to add items to the cart without being signed
+* Allow user to add items to the cart without being signed in
+* Checkout form validation
-* Checkout form validation, including a payment api integration
+* Include a payment api
 * User registration validation